Manage blacklisted contacts

 Delete a contact from the blacklist

 Contacts end up in the blacklist for a reason.
-But sometimes it may be necessary to remove one or multiple contacts from the blacklist.
-There are however, two types of contacts that can't be removed from the blacklist because they have the status blocked: contacts that have marked your emails as spam and contacts that hard bounces (non-existing email address).
+But sometimes it may be necessary to remove one or multiple email addresses from the blacklist.
+There are however, two types of contacts that can't be removed from the blacklist because they considered blocked: contacts that have marked your emails as spam and contacts that hard bounces (non-existing email address).

 Contacts can be removed one by one or in bulk.

-To remove one single contact from the blacklist, open the detail page of that particular blacklist contact and click on Delete this contact from the blacklist.
+To remove one single email address from the blacklist, open the detail page of that particular blacklist contact and click on Delete this contact from the blacklist.
 Then confirm that you are sure that you want to remove this contact from the blacklist.

-If you want to remove multiple contacts at once, go to your contact overview > Blacklisted tab.
-Thick off the checkboxes in front of the contacts that you want to remove and click on the Actions gear icon and select Delete (number) non-permanently blacklisted contacts.
-Then confirm that you are sure that you want to remove the selected contacts from the blacklist.
+If you want to remove multiple email addresses at once, go to your Contacts > Blacklisted tab.
+Thick the checkboxes in front of the addresses that you want to remove, click on the Actions gear icon and select Delete (number) non-permanently blacklisted contacts.
+Then confirm that you are sure that you want to remove the selected email addresses from the blacklist.

 Search for a contact in the blacklist